We hope to see you again soon!

 Epilepsy is usually a lifelong condition that can affect a person’s safety as well as their ability to function at work or school.
 However, most people can live normal lives providing their seizures are well controlled.5

-Movement disorders is a term referring to a group of neurological conditions associated with abnormal and increased movements.
+Movement disorders is a term referring to a group of neurological conditions associated with increased movements or reduced or slow movements.
 The movements may be voluntary or involuntary.10 Broadly, movement disorders can be split into those where the affected person moves too much (e.g., Huntington’s disease), and those where the affected person moves too little (e.g., Parkinson’s disease or multiple system atrophy).10

 Huntington’s disease is an inherited, progressive brain disease that usually emerges during middle age.11 It causes involuntary jerky movements of the body, as well as problems with thinking and memory, and changes in behaviour and personality.11 Parkinson’s disease is a progressive disease that causes tremor, slowness of movement, stiffness, and sometimes balance problems, as well as symptoms that are not related to movement (e.g. mental health issues and problems with sleep and memory).12 Multiple system atrophy has similar movement symptoms to Parkinson’s disease, but it is rarer, progresses more rapidly, is harder to diagnose, and has fewer treatment options.13